kubernetes-sigs/descheduler/README.md

 This strategy makes sure that pods violating interpod anti-affinity are removed from nodes.
 For example, if there is podA on a node and podB and podC (running on the same node) have anti-affinity rules which prohibit them to run on the same node, then podA will be evicted from the node so that podB and podC could run.
-This issue could happen, when the anti-affinity rules for pods B,C are created when they are already running on node.
+This issue could happen, when the anti-affinity rules for podB and podC are created when they are already running on node.
 Currently, there are no parameters associated with this strategy.
 To disable this strategy, the policy should look like: